 Maryland Advocacy Resources

-The Prince George’s County government approved the Library’s FY23 operating budget on June 1, 2022.
-The budget includes funding for key staffing at the newly expanded Bladensburg Branch Library, funding for critical cybersecurity infrastructure, and more.
+The Prince George’s County government approved the Library’s FY24 operating budget on May 25, 2023.
+The budget includes funding for increased staff compensation and operating costs, and more.
 Thank County Executive Alsobrooks and the Prince George’s County Council for their support of PGCMLS.
-Find your county elected representatives.

 American Library Association Advocacy and Public Policy